tradingstrategy-ai/docs/source/glossary.rst

     Mercenary capital

-        Mercenary capital is a term used to refer to cryptocurrency investment and trading funds who chase :term:`liquidity mining` and other token rewards without long term commitment to the token success.
-Mercenary capital moves from a project to a project, chasing best subsidised yields without actually contributing to the token success any way.
+        In :term:`decentralised finance`, mercenary capital is a term used to refer to cryptocurrency investment and trading funds who chase :term:`liquidity mining` and other token rewards without long term commitment to the token success.

+        Mercenary capital moves from a project to a project, chasing best subsidised :term:`yield farming` and :term:`liquidity mining` opportunities, without actually contributing to the token success any way.

+        See also

+        - :term:`Yield farming`

+        - :term:`Liquidity mining`

+        - :term:`Token distribution`

     Poetry

         Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 Poetry offers a lockfile to ensure repeatable installs, and can build your project for distribution.

         `Read more in Poetry documentation <https://python-poetry.org/docs/>`__.

+        See also

+        - :term:`Python`

+        - :term:`Jupyter notebook`

     Google Colab